annikavalaboju/annikavalaboju.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

   - Upheld confidentiality and patient privacy standards
   - Contributed to a positive patience experience by maintaining a supportive environment in the
     Institute.

-### Programmer
-HOT Robotics Team (2019 - 2022)

-Contributed as a Programmer for the robotics team, focusing on developing code for competition challenges.
-Collaborated alongside other team members to design and implement code for robot functionalities, ensuring proper operation.
-Utilized programming languages such as Python and Java to create algorithms and control systems.
-Demonstrated problem-solving by debugging and troubleshooting code to meet requirements.
-Participated in team meetings and strategy sessions to execute successful approaches
-  - Showcased leadership abilities by mentoring junior team members
-  - Contributed to decision making processes during meetings
-  - Participated in testing and debugging processes to identify and resolve issues